delvedor/find-my-way/README.md

 const router = FindMyWay({ constraints: { accept: customResponseTypeStrategy } });
 ```

-Add a custom constraint strategy using the addConstraintStrategy method:
+Add an async custom constrain strategy when constructing a router:
 ```js
 const asyncCustomResponseTypeStrategy = {
   // strategy name for referencing in the route handler `constraints` options